Fill form to unlock content

 The project required the integration of incompatible equipment from numerous manufacturers, such as wind turbines from one supplier and dozens of inverters from another.
-But it overcame these challenges with help from Spirae, LLC and its WAVE Microgrid Control Software.
+But it overcame these challenges with help from Spirae, LLC—a company that develops solutions for integrating renewable and distributed energy resources within microgrids and power systems—and its WAVE Microgrid Control Software.

 “What we do is make microgrids plug and play from an equipment perspective, so you can use any manufacturer’s equipment,” says Sunil Cherian, founder and CEO of Spirae.
 “Our mantra is localize, personalize, and decarbonize.
 This means configuring and operating local equipment to maximize renewable energy via digitization.”